top of page

 Motives vary and do not excuse harm.
 Common drivers include seeking power and control, avoiding shame or accountability, and repeating learned family patterns of minimising feelings.
 Regardless of motive, the impact is confusion, self-doubt, and erosion of safety for the recipient.

-How can I begin healing after gaslighting?
+How can Stella Dove help me begin to heal after gaslighting?

 🦶Gentle Next Steps